Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 You can create a puppy training schedule.
 For example, you may find it works best to use two or three short training sessions daily.

-Another important factor in successful puppy training is consistency.
+Another critical factor in successful puppy training is consistency.
 Using consistent commands for each behavior will prevent confusion.

 Positive reinforcement is vital in shaping desired behaviors in puppies.
-Rewarding good behaviors with treats or praise encourages them to repeat those actions again.
+Rewarding good behaviors with treats, praise, or play encourages repetition.
+This is the foundation of LIMA training, which prioritizes non-aversive, reward-based methods.

-Be generous with praise when your puppy does something right, as this reinforces their understanding of what they did was correct.
+Be generous with praise when your puppy does something right.
+This reinforces their understanding that what they did was correct.

 It’s also essential to remember that not all puppies learn at the same pace.